Charges dropped against man who was prosecuted six times for murder

 Flowers, who is Black, spent nearly 23 years in prison for a quadruple murder in the town of Winona in 1996.
-He consistently maintained his innocence.
+He has maintained his innocence.

 “Today, I am finally free from the injustice that left me locked in a box for nearly twenty three years,” Flowers said in a statement released through his attorneys.
 “I’ve been asked if I ever thought this day would come.
 I have been blessed with a family that never gave up on me and with them by my side, I knew it would.”